Way Kuo

 Way Kuo (郭位 (Guō Wèi); born 5 January 1951 in Taipei, Taiwan) is the fourth President of the City University of Hong Kong and University Distinguished Professor of the City University of Hong Kong.
 Before joining CityU, he was University Distinguished Professor and Dean of Engineering at the University of Tennessee.

-Kuo received his PhD degree in engineering in 1980 from Kansas State University and BS degree in nuclear engineering in 1972 from National Tsing-Hua University in Taiwan.
+Kuo received his PhD degree in engineering in 1980 from Kansas State University and BS degree in nuclear engineering in 1972 from the National Tsing-Hua University in Taiwan.

-Kuo is a Foreign Member of the Chinese Academy of Engineering.
+Kuo is a foreign member of the Chinese Academy of Engineering.
 He was elected a member of the US National Academy of Engineering in 2000 for his contributions to reliability design for microelectronics products and systems.
 He is also a member of Academia Sinica in Taiwan and International Academy for Quality.
-He is Fellow of the American Society for Quality (ASQ), Institute of Electrical and Electronics Engineers (IEEE), Institute for Operations Research and the Management Sciences (INFORMS), American Statistical Association (ASA), and Institute of Industrial Engineers (IIE).
+He is a Fellow of the American Society for Quality (ASQ), Institute of Electrical and Electronics Engineers (IEEE), Institute for Operations Research and the Management Sciences (INFORMS), American Statistical Association (ASA), and Institute of Industrial Engineers (IIE).